 Every benefits-eligible employee will receive a packet from the archdiocese about open enrollment information.
 Should you have any questions or concerns at any time through this open enrollment period, I strongly urge you to talk with me.
 The information and selections that you make will remain in effect for the full year which means careful consideration needs to be made for these important possibly life-altering decisions.

-All employees who enroll in either HMO Illinois or Blue Advantage HMO will receive new ID cards in the mail.
-These cards will contact updated information and new plan numbers.
-Once you receive them, please discard any old cards.
+Not all employees will receive new ID cards in the mail.
+If you do receive one, please discard any old cards.
 Be sure to show your new ID card when making your first doctor visit after July 1.
 If you need to request new ID cards, please contact Blue Cross Blue Shield directly.

 Monthly Employee Contribution Rates